Google Logo

 Google Logo 1997-1998

-Two years later, BackRub was renamed Google, which was reflected in its logo.
-The new name is derived from the mathematical term googol, meaning the number ten followed by one hundred zeros.
-As a result of the rebranding, a logo with multicolored bouncing letters appeared.
-The lettering was flattened and looked funny, but it could become iconic.
-It was used in beta when Google only existed as a pilot project for Leland Stanford Junior University students.
+Two years later, BackRub was renamed Google, reflected in its logo.
+The new name is derived from the mathematical term googol, meaning the number ten followed by a hundred zeros.
+The rebranding resulted in a logo with multicolored bouncing letters.
+The inscription was flattened and looked funny, but it could become iconic.
+It was used in the beta version when Google was only a pilot project for Stanford University students.

 1998